-Hi, my name is Rachel!
-I am a college English professor, and have been tutoring students of all ages for ten years.
+My name is Rachel!
+I am a college English professor at Suffolk County Community College , and have been tutoring students of all ages in English, math, and history for ten years.
 I experience joy every time I can help a struggling student understand, or even enjoy a subject.
 I am very experienced in tailoring lessons to meet an individual's needs, so no matter what your issue is, we can figure out how to solve it together!
 I look forward to talking to you.

 Undergraduate Degree: Stony Brook University - Bachelors, English